jyates/jyates.github.com/_drafts/OUTLINE.md

  - large messages
  - custom formats

+Before even deciding on technologies, the first question we should ask is, "what kind of properties do I need from my system", given the problem at hand.
+There are a number of things, but it seems like the key properties are:
+ - durable storage
+ - easy horizontal scalability
+ - high throughput AND low-latency

+The obvious choice here is Kafka - on top of fulfulling all of our requirements, it also is very stable, well supported and has a great community.
+Obviously, is it not going to solve all of problems out of the box, but as long as we are careful in the design of the system around Kafka, we should be able to meet our needs for quite a while.

 Let's start with the how we would setup the system.
-In front of the messages we definitely need to put an API - mananging authentication to Kafka directly for millions of unique devices alone would be headache enough, much less trying to support the service protection we need.
+In front of the messages we definitely need to put an API - managing authentication to Kafka directly for millions of unique devices alone would be headache enough, much less trying to support the service protection we need.
 Great, now we have a place that we can do some simple routing and management of the events.